-While the WWP EN office is in the vibrant European metropolis of Berlin, the WWP EN staff work from different European countries, such as Italy, Germany and Great Britain.
+While the WWP EN Office is based in Berlin, the WWP EN Team works from different European countries.
 Take a moment to get to know our staff and please contact us with any questions you might have.

 After studying business administration, Jeannette gained experience in assisting executives and in event management for more than 19 years.
 For over twelve years she worked as an administrative assistant to the managment of various associations and as a project manager in the organisation of events in the field of adult education.
 Her greatest concern is that children grow up healthy, educated and without violence in their lives.

 Lydia Sandrock is a psychologist who, for more than three decades, has been counselling victims of sexual assault and rape, child sexual abuse, domestic violence and stalking.
 She tackles violence on several levels including networking, training multiple professionals, public relations work, organising campaigns and conferences, giving speeches and lectures.
 She has worked as a coordinator for women's shelters in the past, and has often been called upon as an advisor for local municipalities and ministries at a regional and national level.
 Since 2008 she has been cooperating with perpetrators programmes and has participated in developing standards for perpetrator work in Germany.
 She also illustrated two children books encouraging children to say "no" and call for help in cases of abuse.

 Professor Dr Marianne Hester is recognized as a leading researcher of gender-based violence internationally and has written about many aspects of violence and abuse including domestic and sexual violence, child contact, domestic abuse in LGBT+ communities and forced marriage.